gitaaronc/autohubpp/README.md

  - If there are any python developers willing to take part, please contact me.
  - HomeAssistant integration can be found in my homeassistant repo, branch autohub.

-This server supports restapi and websockets.
-Rest and Websockets are used for controlling devices and receiving updates.
+Websockets are used to interface and control autohubpp.</br>
+RAW Insteon commands are supported on port 9761.
+Therefor other programs like houselinc will work.</br>

 TODO:
  - Documentation